eltapir/p5.start2d.js/README.md

 p5.start2d.js is an extension to ease the creation of 2D STatic ART with p5.js.
 With p5.start2d.js you can use pixels (px), millimeters (mm), centimeters (cm) and inches (in).
-Panning and zooming is also available together with easy PNG file export.
+Panning and zooming is also available, together with easy PNG file export.
 Just include p5 and p5.start2d.js in your html file and you are good to go.

 <p align="center">